SLCC Board

 Lawyer Members

-Richard is a solicitor in private practice and is currently a partner and the head of commercial litigation at leading independent Scottish law firm, Morton Fraser LLP where he specialises in corporate and commercial disputes, insolvency and professional liability claims.
-He is a member of the Professional Negligence Lawyers Association.
-Richard is a solicitor advocate and is qualified as a solicitor (although does not practice) in England & Wales.
-He is the lead commercial litigation tutor on the Diploma in Legal Practice at the University of Edinburgh, sits on the Lexis Nexis panel of civil litigation experts in Scotland and is one of the editors of Greens Civil Practice Bulletin in Scotland.
-He is currently the Money Laundering Reporting Officer at Morton Fraser and, in that role, he ensures the firm's compliance with the anti-money laundering regulations and the proceeds of crime legislation.
+Richard is a solicitor in private practice and is currently a partner in the litigation team at one of Scotland's leading independent law firms, Morton Fraser MacRoberts LLP where he specialises in corporate and commercial disputes, insolvency and professional liability claims.
+Richard is a member of the Professional Negligence Lawyers Association, is a solicitor advocate and is qualified as a solicitor (although does not practice) in England & Wales.
+He was previously the lead commercial litigation tutor on the Diploma in Legal Practice at the University of Edinburgh, sits on the Lexis Nexis panel of civil litigation experts in Scotland and is one of the editors of Greens Civil Practice Bulletin in Scotland.
+He is currently the Money Laundering Compliance Officer at Morton Fraser MacRoberts LLP.

 You can read our board meeting minutes here,